Roadmap to optimal dog health: Navigate from A to Z with confidence

 Ensure your dog has a comfortable bed in a quiet place where it won’t be disturbed.

 Create a routine so your dog knows when it’s time to go to bed and when it’s time to wake up.
-This could include going for a final walk before bedtime and having a consistent wake-up time in the morning.
+This could include taking a final walk before bedtime and maintaining a consistent wake-up time.

-Talk to your veterinarian if you’re concerned that your dog isn’t getting enough sleep.
+If you’re concerned that your dog isn’t getting enough sleep, talk to your veterinarian.
 They can help you determine if there is a problem and offer solutions.

 Supplements

-Many supplements on the market claim to be helpful for dogs, but it can take time to know which ones are effective.
+Many supplements on the market claim to be helpful for dogs, but knowing which ones are effective can take time.

-Do your research before giving your dog any supplements, and talk to your veterinarian about whether or not a particular supplement is right for your dog.
+Do your research before giving your dog any supplements, and talk to your veterinarian to see whether a particular supplement is right for your dog.

 Some supplements, including omega-3 fatty acids, joint supplements, probiotics, and vitamins, can benefit dogs.